ibm-blockchain-wsc/ImmersionWorkshop/docs/loopback.md

 **20.** We will hold off on starting the server until we have built the DigiBank loopback application as well.

 **21.** Speaking of DigiBank, let's build their loopback API application.
-It will be very similar to how we built DigiBank's.
+It will be very similar to how we built MagnetoCorp's.

-**22.** Go ahead and follow the series of commands and prompts below to create MagnetoCorp's loopback application.
+**22.** Go ahead and follow the series of commands and prompts below to create Digibank's loopback application.
 I'll explain these after we have completed this:

     ----- Create Our App -----